ibm-cloud-docs/vsrx/vsrx-upgrade-reload.md

    {: important}

 1. Perform an [OS reload](/docs/vsrx?topic=vsrx-reloading-the-os#performing-an-os-reload) for the bare metal server.
 Edit the selection and specify the version where the system reloads or upgrades.

+1. Restore the vSRX backup configuration you took in step 1.

 ## Upgrading a High-Availabity vSRX deployment
 {: #upgrading-ha-vsrx}